dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 ## Tasks: Sajib Sen

-### Task 1: Create Hackathon
+### Task 1: Restrict private hackathon search
-- Description: Create a page for a User(as owner) or an Admin to create a Hackathon by putting required and optional attributes and description
+- Description: A field to search a private hackathon but restrict other user without having token for the private hackathon
-- How to Evaluate: A user as a owner or an admin can create a Hackathon by putting all attributes.
+- How to Evaluate: A user can not search a private hackathon without it's token
 - Outcome of Task: xxx

-### Task 2: Edit/Modify Hackathon
+### Task 2: Create customize proposal
 - Description: A User(as owner) can edit a Hackathon by putting required and optional attributes and description.
 - How to Evaluate: A user(as owner) can edit an already created Hackathon.
 - Outcome of Task: xxx

-### Task 3: Search a Hackathon
+### Task 3: Calculate total voting
-- Description: Create a view for a user to search the list of available hackathons.
+- Description: After voting the most voted proposal will be top in the list
-- How to Evaluate: A user can search for a Hackathon by name, if found, hackathon or list of related hackathon(only public) is shown in this page
+- How to Evaluate: A user can vote for proposal and can see how the proposals are ranked according to the number of votes
 - Outcome of Task: xxx

-### Task 4: Search a private Hackathon
+### Task 4: Edit proposal
-- Description: Create a view for a user to search a private hackathon i.e. via some token
-- How to Evaluate: A user can search for a private Hackathon, he should use some private token to search.
-This will return hackathon details if found.
-If he/she put wrong token then an error message will show up.
+- Description: A user can edit the proposal he/she created and submit it again.
+- How to Evaluate: After creating proposal a user can edit as his/her wish
 - Outcome of Task: xxx

-### Task 5: Voting System
+### Task 5: Delete proposal
-- Description: Create a view where a user can give votes to all submitted proposals they would like to work on.
+- Description: A proposal can be deleted when user wish and corresponding data will also be deleted from the app
-- How to Evaluate: A user can give vote to all submitted proposals for a Hackathon.
+- How to Evaluate: After creating a proposal a user can delete the proposal and can see how all proposals are ranked after it.
-- Outcome of Task: xxx

-### Task 6: Seed Required Data
-- Description: Data for sample proposal and sample Hackathon will be provided in the database.
-- How to Evaluate: The database will be designed as class diagram says with model validation and test data.
 - Outcome of Task: xxx